12-Step Internship Guide

 Calculating Your Final Grade

-At the end of the semester, based on your participation during in-person meetings (10%), your attendance at (and one page reflection about) either one Career Services event, appointment, or drop-in (10%), your midterm report (20%), your final report (30%) and your internship host site manager’s evaluation (30%), I will submit a grade for your internship of either “satisfactory” or “unsatisfactory.”
+Your final grade in this course will be based on: 1) in-person meetings (10%): 2) your attendance at (and one page reflection about) a Career Services event, appointment, or drop-in (10%); 3) your midterm report (20%); 4) your final report (30%); and 5) your internship host site manager’s evaluation (30%).
 Please take care to ensure that both you and your host site submit these assignments to me before the deadlines noted above.
 If I do not receive either your final report or your host site manager’s evaluation by the end of term in which the internship takes place, you will automatically receive a grade of “unsatisfactory."
-Should you wish to request an extension or "incomplete," it is up to you to propose an alternative arrangement with me in advance of the end of the term.
+Should your final grade percentage be 60% or higher, you will receive a grade of “satisfactory.”
+Should your your final grade percentage be 59% or lower, you will receive a grade of “unsatisfactory.”
+Should you wish to request an extension or "incomplete," it is up to you to propose an alternative arrangement with me before the end of the term.